a-koro/Spring-Social-Network/README.md

 * [Tomcat](http://tomcat.apache.org/) - Application Server used
 * [JSP](https://www.oracle.com/java/technologies/jspt.html) - Java Server Pages Technology
 * [ReactJs](https://reactjs.org/) - JavaScript Library

-## Accessibility and Testing

-1. To Log in the App, simply create an account via our Registration Page .
-2. Have a look at our test user with the following credentials: <br>username -> test@gmail.com <br> password -> **1234qwer**
-3. Finally you can preview the admin page as well: <br>
-username- > admin <br> password -> **1234qwer**
-4. Have a look at all our registered Users using the Search functionality on the top left, leave the text blank and type enter.

 ## Versioning